tumblr/genesis/about.md

 ### Credits

-Genesis is developed by the Site Reliability Engineering team at Tumblr and involved contributions from many folks.
+Genesis is developed by the Site Reliability Engineering and Data Center teams at Tumblr with contributions from many folks.

 [Roy Marantz](https://github.com/roymarantz)
 [Jeremy Johnstone](https://github.com/jsjohnst)